-The XT series firearms are capable of firing multiple shots after each pull of the trigger and cycle of the bolt.
-At the start of the firing cycle, after the trigger has been pulled and a cartridge has be discharged, the action is unlocked and the firing pin is cocked by rotating the bolt handle upward.
+All Remington® centerfire bolt actuated rifles operate similarly.
+The firearm is capable of firing multiple shots after each pull of the trigger and cycle of the bolt.
+At the start of the firing cycle, after the trigger has been pulled, and a cartridge has been discharged; the action is unlocked and the firing pin is cocked by rotating the bolt handle upward.
 As the bolt moves rearward, the spent cartridge case is pulled from the chamber.
 When the spent cartridge clears the chamber the cartridge is expelled from the firearm through the ejection port.
 As the bolt moves forward a new cartridge is stripped from the magazine and is placed into the chamber.
 The cycle is completed by rotating the bolt fully downward, locking the bolt and cartridge into the firing position.